MBrancoLab/Frost_2022_hTroph/README.md

 *H3K27ac-enriched families*

-The overlap files from the permutation test are used by the k27ac_enrichment.R script to identify H3K27ac-enriched TE families in hTSCs or hESCs, and produce the enrichment scatter plots in Figure 1B.
+The overlap files from the permutation test are used by the k27ac_enrichment.R script to identify H3K27ac-enriched TE families in hTSCs or hESCs, and produce the enrichment scatter plots in Figure 1B and Supplementary Figure 1A.

 *ENCODE DHS*

 The same permutation test as above is run by permutation_encode.sh (which wraps around permutation_encode.R) on a list of pre-processed bed files from ENCODE with peaks from DNase-seq data for different tissues.
-The concatenated enrichment values (DHS_enrichments.txt) are used by DHS_enrichment.R to produce the plots in Figure 1C and Supplementary Figure 1B.
+The concatenated enrichment values (DHS_enrichments.txt) are used by DHS_enrichment.R to produce the plots in Figure 1C and Supplementary Figure 1C.
 This also defines criteria to narrow down the list of TE families of interest.

 ## Annotations